Ballad Of The Last Six Months Of My Life Lyrics

 yeah? well I'm almost 20 years old and the end is not in sight

-maybe it's around the bend, near that sign that says “The End”
+maybe it's around the bend, near that sign that says ?The End?

 I guess it doesn't matter since this train shows no signs of stopping.